ChandulaNethmal/chandulanethmal.github.io/_pages/photos.md

 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption> There are somethings you cannot explain using a single sentense like this photo.   </figcaption>
+  <figcaption> There are somethings you cannot explain using a single sentense like this photo.
+Just went to my childhood and brought back some memories. </figcaption>
 </figure>

 {% capture fig_img %}